beaurancourt/bestiary/_posts/2016-02-29-swarm-of-centipedes.markdown

 **Actions**

 ***Bites.*** Melee Weapon Attack: +3 to hit, reach 0 ft., one target in the swarm’s space.
 Hit: 10 (4d4) piercing damage, or 5 (2d4) piercing damage if the swarm has half of its hit points or fewer.
+A creature reduced to 0 hit points by a swarm of centipedes is stable but poisoned for 1 hour, even after regaining hit points, and paralyzed while poisoned in this way.